CodingGarden/twitch-team-shoutout-bot/README.md

 Variable | Description
 --- | ---
 BOT_USERNAME | The twitch username of the bot that will be used to send the messages.
-TWITCH_OAUTH_TOKEN | Twitch OAuth token for the given BOT_USERNAME - can be obtained here: https://twitchapps.com/tmi/
+TWITCH_OAUTH_TOKEN | Twitch OAuth token for the given BOT_USERNAME - can be obtained here: https://twitchtokengenerator.com/ (requires the chat:read and chat:edit permissions)
-TWITCH_CLIENT_ID | Twitch Client ID used to generate the above token, if using the above service to generate a token, use this Client ID: `q6batx0epp608isickayubi39itsckt`
+TWITCH_CLIENT_ID | Twitch Client ID used to generate the above token, if using the above service to generate a token, use this Client ID: `gp762nuuoqcoxypju8c569th9wz7q5`
 CHANNEL_NAME | The twitch channel name to send the messages in.
 CHANNEL_ID | The channel ID of the above CHANNEL_NAME, used to prevent shouting out yourself.